eveld/git-fundamentals/WRITING.md

 - [ ] Does each concept include real-world context or examples?
 - [ ] Are users actively DOING tasks, not just verifying pre-configured settings?
 - [ ] Have I avoided pre-configuring things that are learning objectives?
+- [ ] Do examples avoid accidentally completing future tasks?
+- [ ] Have I reviewed the chapter sequence to prevent task overlap?

 ## The Golden Rule